BA Islamic Studies with Pastoral Care

 Entry requirements

-Other: qualificiations from establish Dar al-ulum (Islamic seminaries) are also acceptable.
-You may gain exemptions from year one of the course through recognition of prior learning (RPL).
+Other: Qualifications from Dar al-ulum (Islamic seminaries) are also accepted.
+You may gain exemptions from year one of the course through recognition of prior learning (RPL)

 Fees and funding